 \end{lemma}

 We will specify for all results in this section to which specific MsFEMs they apply among the MsFEM-lin and the MsFEM-CR, with or without oversampling.
-Lemmas~\ref{lem:diffusion-eff-coer}, \ref{lem:MsFEM-Vxy-no-zero-char} and \ref{lem:estim-Gal-PG-H} are generalizations of results of~\cite{biezemans_non-intrusive_2022}, where the MsFEM-lin without oversampling is treated.
+Lemmas~\ref{lem:diffusion-eff-coer}, \ref{lem:MsFEM-Vxy-no-zero-char} and \ref{lem:estim-Gal-PG-H} are generalizations of results in~\cite{biezemans_non-intrusive_2023}, where the MsFEM-lin without oversampling is considered.